futurist/goprune/README.md

 4. Loop step 3 with imported packages until no files left.
 5. Remove all go source files that have not been walked (not used).

-With `DRY_RUN=1` environment variable been set, will print removed files but not do the removal(step 5).
+With `DRY_RUN=1` environment variable been set, will print removed files but not do the removal in step 5.
+With `NO_TEST=1` environment variable been set, will also remove go test files in step 5.